 - Audio drama enjoys continued popularity in Great Britain, Canada, Germany, Israel, and New Zealand, and through parts of Africa and Asia.

 - Great Britain’s most popular audio drama is its longest-running: “The Archers,” which BBC 4 previously announced as their top downloaded content, with more than a million “listens” recorded in just one month.
+At one point, two out of every three Britons were said to be listening to this show, whose listenership spans generations.

 - America’s longest-running audio dramas were produced by Jim French Productions, which distributed the syndicated “Imagination Theatre” over many US stations.
 Most famous for the original “Harry Nile” series, Jim French and his colleagues produced original audio drama for over 30 years, until shortly before French’s death in 2017.